Household (band): Split EP with Infinite Me (May 5, 2017)

-Household announced their signing with Equal Vision Records on December 6, 2017.
+In December 2017, Household signed with Equal Vision Records.
 On January 15, 2018, Household released a new single, "Don't Listen to Me" with an accompanying video from their new album, Everything A River Should Be.

 Household's second album, Everything A River Should Be, was released on February 23, 2018 via Equal Vision.
 The album was recorded with Nate Washburn at Glow in the Dark studios.
-Gilbert says the album was two years in writing, and was recorded over a month period.
-An official press release via Lambgoat states that this album is the first time the band has ever really had production on a recording.

 Alt Press defines Household's style on the album as an "earnest, sprawling take on punk-influenced emo sounds."
 Several review outlets pointed out that Everything A River Should Be marks another change in sound.
 Hifi Noise wrote that the new album marked a big change for Household as they head into "blending rock and emo for a new sound" that sounds "way more polished" than ever, a feature that suits the band.

-An official press release via Lambgoat reports that while "the urgency and sincerity of the raw and visceral post-hardcore they began life making remains, Everything A River Should Be is a collection of dense, dark and brooding songs full of a tense, glowering atmosphere."

-On the shift in sound, Gilbert said: "We've been a hardcore band for a while and this is our first transition into more of this rock/emo that we're doing.
-Writing a record like this felt more true to who I am as an individual but also who our band is."

-Gilbert also said: "Household's sound has been changing from the start.
-Although our change originally had to do with my vocal issues, it is now something that we're all very excited about.
-I think we all feel that there's a new maturity in what we're finding lately."

-Lyrically, Gilbert says that the songs are more personal in nature than previous releases: "The songs touch on some close-to-home feelings for him.
-It's much more of a personal expression of my own emotions—it's not so much a declarative thing, as some of our music has been in the past."

 After recording the record, Household underwent a change in lineup as guitarist Abigail Olson and bassist Josh Czech left the band, with Gilbert moving to vocalist and bassist.